NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/README.md

   - Follow [Docker Compose](./docs/get-started/get-started-docker-compose.md) for a full local deployment of all NIMs utilized in the blueprint
 - Research new a condition or disease that is of interest to you, other than the example topic.
 You coud upload documents related to the new topic to the existing collection or a new collection, and utilize the limited web search for context retrieval.
 - Add your own customizable functionalities to the foundational research functionality in [AI-Q NVIDIA Research Assistant Blueprint](https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant).
 This Biomedical AI-Q Research Agent developer blueprint can serve as a starting point for your customization, or as a reference for the additions needed.
 See this [Customization Guide](./docs/customization_for_your_own_app.md).
-- If you would like to customize your backend application in AIQ Toolkit
+- If you would like to customize your backend application in NVIDIA NeMo Agent Toolkit
   - with Docker Compose, make your customizations, and follow the same processes in the first bullet point to bring up `aira-backend`
   - without Docker Compose (virtual environment on bare metal), please visit the [Local Development Guide](./docs/local-development.md).